 also has lots of high quality facilities and services.

 Hakuba Ski Rental

-There are a very good number of ski and snowboard hire shops located at the base of each of the Hakuba ski resorts and in some of the Hakuba hotels, although some of the shops look like they’re renting gear from the pre-Olympics era!
+There are a very good number of ski and snowboard hire shops located at the base of each of the Hakuba ski resorts and in some of the Hakuba hotels and pensions, although in some some cases it looks like they’re renting gear from the pre-Olympics era!
 If you’re looking for high performance gear, fat skis, or anything else that’s not a basic rental requirement, the highest concentration of good ski shops is in Wadano and Happo Village.